 Acute bacterial prostatitis treatment:

-Treatment for acute bacterial prostatitis is a prescription for antibiotics by mouth, usually ciprofloxacin or tetracycline.
+Treatment for acute bacterial prostatitis is by oral antibiotics, usually ciprofloxacin group of drugs.
 Home care includes drinking plenty of fluids, medications for pain control, and rest.
 If the patient is acutely ill or has a compromised immune system (for example, is taking chemotherapy or other immune suppression drugs or has HIV/AIDS), hospitalization for intravenous antibiotics and care may be required.

 Chronic bacterial prostatitis treatment:

 Chronic bacterial prostatitis treatment is with long-term antibiotics, up to eight weeks, with ciprofloxacin, sulfa drugs or erythromycin.
 Even with appropriate therapy, this type of prostatitis can recur.
-It is uncertain as to why, but it may be due to a poorly emptying bladder.
 A small amount of stagnant urine allows the potential for recurrent infection to occur.
 This situation can be caused by benign prostatic hypertrophy (BPH), bladder stones, or prostate stones.

 Chronic prostatitis without infection treatment: